awesomeeng/awesome-cli/docs/Introducing.md

 A "command CLI" is one that takes one or more commands as arguments.
 Contrast that with a "singular CLI" which does one thing and does it well.  `git` for example, is a command CLI; it relies on the user passing additional commands to it to function (e.g. `git commit` where `commit` is the command).

-To use AwesomeCLI in "command" mode is super simple...
+To use AwesomeCLI in "command" mode is also pretty easy...

 #### 1).
 Require AwesomeCLI...